karl-zylinski/odin-raylib-hot-reload-game-template/atlas_builder/readme.md

 # Draw textures from atlas

-Draw like this using Raylib.
-This uses texture name "Bush" which will exist if there is a texture called `textures/bush.ase` (or .aseprite or .png):
+Draw like this using Raylib:.aseprite or .png):

 ```
 rl.DrawTextureRec(g_mem.atlas, atlas_textures[.Bush].rect, position, rl.WHITE)
 rl.DrawTexturePro(g_mem.atlas, atlas_textures[.Bush].rect, destination_rect, rl.WHITE)
 ```

-(atlas_textures lives in atlas.odin)
+This uses texture name "Bush" which will exist if there is a texture called `textures/bush.ase`. `atlas_textures` lives in atlas.odin.

-There's also a atlas_textures[.Bush].offset you can add to your position.
+There's also a `atlas_textures[.Bush].offset` you can add to your position.
 The offset is non-zero if there was empty pixels in the upper regions of the texture.
 This saves atlas-space, since it would have to write empty pixels otherwise!
+See the [animation examples](#animations) for how I use it.

+# Atlas-based Raylib font

+Set `FONT_FILENAME` and `LETTERS_IN_FONT` inside `atlas_builder.odin` before running the atlas builder.

-# How to create a Raylib font based on the letters in the atlas
+Then in your game you create a font based on the letters in the atlas like this:

 ```
 num_glyphs := len(atlas_glyphs)